jenkinsci/jclouds-plugin/README.md

     for you.
 -   Click save to save the configuration options.
--   Schedule the build to check whether the build is executed on the selected slave template.
+-   Schedule the build to check whether the build is executed on the selected agent template.
--   If your cloud provider is charging by the minute (GCE for example), you can enable the checkbox "JClouds Single-use-slave" which destroys the provisioned
+-   If your cloud provider is charging by the minute (GCE for example), you can enable the checkbox "JClouds Single-use-agent" which destroys the provisioned
     VM after the build job has finished (with a small delay of \~ 1min).